Smooth Frechet Globalizations of Harish-Chandra Modules: Basic representation theory I: growth of representations

-Note that the defining vector valued integral actually converges as $E$ is complete.
-Depending on the type of the representation $(\pi, E)$ larger algebras as $C_c^\infty(G)$ might act on $E$.
-For instance if $(\pi, E)$ is a bounded Banach representation, then $\Pi$ extends to a representation of $L^1(G)$.
-The natural algebra acting on a F-representation is the algebra of rapidly decreasing functions $\cR(G)$ and the natural algebra acting on an SF-representation is the Schwartz algebra $\S(G)$.
+Depending on the type of the representation $(\pi, E)$ larger algebras as $\M(G)$ might act on $E$.
+For instance if $(\pi, E)$ is a bounded Banach representation, then $\Pi$ extends to a representation of $\M(G)$.
+The natural algebra acting on an $F$-representation is the algebra of rapidly decreasing complex measures on $G$.